haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Functions

 A function can be treated as an infinite signal.
 It should take a single argument which is the time.
-This value is in radians if yo specify a frequency using `ω` (or `frequency`), otherwise the input is in seconds.
+This value is in radians if you specify a frequency using `ω` (or `frequency`), otherwise the input is in seconds.
 See [`signal`](@ref)'s documentation for more details.